 It’s Monday.
 A new week.
 New tasks.
 New burdens.
 New mercies.
-And podcast listener Fabian writes in to ask, “Dear Pastor John, this phrase — ‘God will never give us more than what we can handle’ — is often used when someone is facing life challenges, sufferings, and trials.
+Podcast listener Fabian writes in to ask, “Dear Pastor John, this phrase ‘God will never give us more than what we can handle,’ is often used when someone is facing life challenges, suffering, and trials.
 Based on the Bible, is this phrase biblically correct?”

 Two Essential Words

-“If I survive any test or accomplish any work when I am tested, it is decisively grace, not decisively me.”
+“If I survive any test or accomplish any work when I am tested, it is grace, decisively grace — not decisively me.”

-And “handle.”
-What does “handle” mean?
-Does “handle” mean you never collapse under it?
+What does handle mean?
+Does handle mean you never collapse under it?
 Does it mean you never fail in any task?
 Does it mean you never mess up?
 Does it mean you never fail to get a B+ on every one of life’s tests?
-Or does “handle” mean you never fail so that you never recover or repent or restore reconciliation and that you are finally lost because you failed?
-Which does “handle” mean?

 Dependent on Grace